Getting Started with AST

 3. Parses the response and applies any assertions, as well as post-hooks.

-• Platform — The Traceable platform displays the report on the UI upon receiving it from the CLI/runner.
+4. Platform — Traceable displays the report from the CLI/Runner on the platform upon receiving it.
 You can view the detailed report for each scan and use it according to your requirements by navigating to TestingReports.
-Traceable also allows you to download the report.
+You can also download the report for offline analysis.